shreytheshreyas/tp/docs/UserGuide.md

 ### 3.1.12.
 Exiting EZ Manager: `bye`
-You can exit the program with the `bye` command.
+When you are done with your work for the day you can exit the program with the `bye` command and this returns you back to the commmand line.

 Format: `bye`